AbdallahZein12/UniBrain/README.md

 # 🚀 UniBrain – The Intelligence Layer for Universities

-**UniBrain** is an early-stage prototype exploring how universities can unify fragmented academic data into a **single structured intelligence layer**.
+UniBrain is an early-stage prototype exploring how universities can unify fragmented academic data into a single structured intelligence layer.

-At its core, UniBrain models university knowledge—programs, majors, courses, and requirements—using a formal ontology.
+At its core, UniBrain models university knowledge—programs, majors, courses, requirements, rules, and directories—using a formal ontology.
-On top of this structure, UniBrain enables an AI-assisted interface that can answer academic questions with clarity, traceability, and context.
+On top of this structure, UniBrain exposes UniAssist, an AI-powered interface that can answer academic questions with clarity, traceability, and context.

-> **Long-term vision:**
+LONG-TERM VISION:
-> UniBrain aims to become the *Palantir of higher education* — a centralized intelligence layer that brings automation, explainability, and AI-driven support to the entire university ecosystem.
+UniBrain aims to become the Palantir of higher education — a centralized, explainable intelligence layer that brings consistency, automation, and reasoning to university operations.

-This repository contains **v1**, a closed beta prototype designed to support early technical and conceptual discussions with **LIU Brooklyn IT and Engineering leadership**.
+This repository contains v1, a closed-beta demo designed for early discussions with LIU Brooklyn IT and Engineering leadership.

 ---

 ## 🌐 Problem Context

-Universities today operate with highly fragmented information systems:
+Universities operate with deeply fragmented information:

-- Program requirements buried in PDFs
+- Degree requirements buried in PDFs
-- Course details scattered across catalogs
+- Course catalogs scattered across departments
-- Office information spread across multiple websites
+- Advising logic living in people’s heads
+- Substitutions and exceptions applied inconsistently
+- Students receiving conflicting answers

+As a result:
-- Advising workflows that rely on manual interpretation
+- Advising is slow and manual
-- SIS and LMS systems that are not semantically searchable

-This fragmentation leads to confusion, inefficiency, and inconsistent advising outcomes.
+- Students are confused and mistrust outcomes
+- Policy knowledge does not scale

 ---